 - How to create a Thank You Page in WordPress

-- How to set up a thank you page / confirmation page in your email marketing system
+- How to set up a thank you and confirmation page in your email marketing system

 - How To Add Tracking In Google Analytics